ouspg/CompSec/Lab2_Network/README.md

-If you are using the virtual machine provided to you by the course staff, then everything should be already installed to your machine.
+If you are using the virtual machine provided to you by the course staff, then everything should be already installed on your machine.

 Below are the steps to set it up on your own system, in case you want to use your own computer, or you are otherwise unable to acquire the provided virtual machine.